 6 Places you can find average sales per square foot for your retail benchmarking

 The health of a retail store can be measured by examining its sales per square foot.
 It is the one metric that can be used year over year to determine the viability of the business.
-For example, since your expenses change every year (get higher) and your margins stay the same, your sales have to increase for you to cash flow your business.
+For example, since your expenses change every year (get higher) and your margins stay the same, your sales have to increase per square foot to maintain a positive cash flow for your business.

 The average sales per square foot for your chosen type of retail store is also needed to write a business plan.
-This data not only measures retail sales performance within a business, it also allows retailers to benchmark their sales against a competing retail business.
+This data not only measures retail sales performance within a business, it also allows retailers to benchmark their sales against competing retail businesses.

 1. Trade Analysts

 Many analysts study and research the retail industry as a way to advise investors and venture capital firms.
-These analysts use trade date from other organizations as well.
-The Monthly Mall Merchandise Index, maintained by the International Council of Shopping Centers (ICSC), reported sales per square foot in sporting goods stores and bicycle shops of $20 for July 2006.
+These analysts use trade data from other organizations as well.
+For example, the Monthly Mall Merchandise Index, maintained by the International Council of Shopping Centers (ICSC), reported sales per square foot in sporting goods stores and bicycle shops of $20 for July 2006.
 This information was obtained from the National Sporting Goods Association, a trade organization for retailers (and wholesalers) in the sporting goods industry.

 2. Public Library